Lucccyo/ram/README.md

 # RAM

-`RAM` stands for Random Access Memory but refers in this context to an application for managing markdown notes in order to learn specific topics.
+`RAM` stands for Random Access Markdown but refers in this context to an application for managing markdown notes in order to learn specific topics.
 New ones can be added (e.g., `type theory` or `red and black trees`) with a note attached and a random button helps distribute exploration evenly across all topics.
 All markdown files are stored localy in the `Documents` folder.

 ## Installation
 > [!WARNING]